zhaoyide/Hannibal/README.md

 3. run 'npm start'.
 The url is 'localhost:3000/hannibal'.
 It's our homepage.
 You can see all goods listed by categories and you also can search any goods you want.

 4. Click login button.
-You can either use test account showed above or create a new account to login.
+You can either use test account showed above or create a new account to login. you may need to wait few seconds after click login button, because we use bcrypt to hash password.
 After login, click 'Account info' button, where you can edit your account or check/upload/edit/delete any goods that you uploaded before.
 By the way, If you want to upload a product, you need to prepare a picture.
 That's necessary.
 Additionally, login/signup/edit pass takes some time, since we use 'bcrypt' to encode the plain password.

 5. Click logout button to clean the session.
 Otherwise, it will be cleaned after one hour.
 "# Hannibal"